GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 You can see that `muthoni` is the owner of `demo_postgres_app` database.

 And, that is it!
-Your Flask Application is now ready to use the postgreSQL database.
+Your Flask Application is now ready to use the PostgreSQL database.